python/mypy/mypyc/doc/introduction.rst

 -----------------

-The speed improvement from compilation depends on many factors and is hard to predict.
-Mypyc speeds up certain operations by a big factor, while other operations see a minor benefit at most.
-Writing code in a way to avoid slow operations is key to big performance gains.
+The speed improvement from compilation depends on many factors and is not easy to predict.
+Mypyc speeds up certain operations a lot, while other operations are only slightly faster.
+Avoiding slow operations is the key to big performance gains.

 We can give some rough guidelines, however (a 2x improvement means that your code takes half as much time to run):

-* Compiling existing code with *good type annotations* may result in 1.5x to 5x performance improvement.
+* Compiling existing code with *good type annotations* can expect a 1.5x to 5x performance improvement.

-* Compiling existing code with *no type annotations* may result in 1.0x to 1.3x performance improvement (TODO: realistic figures).
+* Compiling existing code with *no type annotations* can expect a 1.0x to 1.3x performance improvement (TODO: realistic figures).

-* Writing new code specifically with high performance as a goal may result in **5x to 15x** performance improvement.
+* Code optimized for mypyc may result in **5x to 10x** performance improvement.

 Note that only compiled code sees improved performance.
 Time spent in libraries or I/O will not be affected (unless you also compile